Piplupness/Piplupness.github.io/index.md

 [return](https://brianzhou.me/#my-vision)

 ### Information Access:
-From student benefits to advice on academics and extracurriculars for students, there is more we can do to make information available.
+Excellent resources and opportunities are under-advertised and under-utilized in the county and at TJ.
+From student benefits to shining a spotlight on opportunities and providing a platform for advice on academics and extracurriculars, there is more we can do to make information available.

 There are a lot of questions we can compile answers to guide us throughout their time at TJ.
 Academics-wise: what is pass-fail?
 When should someone take summer TJ or summer FCPS?
 How do I navigate course selections?
 Community wise: what are the traditions like?
 What clubs related to my interests exist?
 There are great initiatives and people that already help tackle the information gap: from curriculum fair to BigSibs and TowardsTJ, and the amazing Ms. Connelly.
 I will take the next step, working to partner with clubs, initiatives, and administrators to build a repository of advice and information for TJ students of all levels.
 This would help list upcoming opportunities, upcoming enrichment events, student benefits, advice, and information on TJ’s unique programs.